andreidobrinski/blog/content/blog/implementing-an-audio-waveform-with-react-hooks-and-wavesurferjs/index.md

 ![waveform](https://github.com/andreidobrinski/react-wavesurfer-demo/raw/master/screenshot.png)

 A React component that takes an audio clip and displays it in a waveform, with simple play/pause functionality.
 Here's the [demo](https://andreidobrinski.github.io/react-wavesurfer-demo/) and the completed [source code](https://github.com/andreidobrinski/react-wavesurfer-demo).

+## Intended Audience

+React developers looking to integrate an audio waveform component into an app.

 ## How are we building it?